Popular Area Attractions Near Loews Boston

-Located in the heart of the exclusive Back Bay neighborhood, Loews Boston Hotel offers unrivalled access to the most popular tourist attractions in Boston.
-If you’ve got the time, you might want to just step outside the hotel, head in any direction and the city will unfold in front of you.
+Located in the heart of the exclusive Back Bay neighborhood, the Loews Boston Hotel offers unrivalled access to the most popular tourist attractions in Boston.
+If you’ve got the time, you might want to just step outside the hotel, head in any direction and allow the city to unfold in front of you.
 On the other hand, if you’re one of those folks who likes to have a plan, we suggest you begin with The Freedom Trail, a 2.5 mile red-brick walking trail that leads you to 16 nationally significant historic sites.
 Then make your way to a restaurant or café in Boston’s famous North End.

 Get some sun at the Boston Public Garden, the oldest U.S. botanical garden situated down Charles Street nearby Boston Common.
-Be sure to see the Swan Boats and Boston’s Ducklings, one of the most famous Boston, MA attractions.
+Be sure to see the Swan Boats and Boston’s Ducklings, one of the most famous Boston attractions.
 Click here for more information.

 Faneuil Hall Marketplace is commonly known as the Quincy market and is an excellent place to shop and dine in Boston.
 Click here for more information.

 Old Town Trolley Tours (0.2 miles)

 Witness the best of Boston on this 100-minute, fully narrated trolley tour.
 As the official tour of the Boston Red Sox, guests will enjoy 17 stops, including Fenway Park, where you may shop and dine.
 Each ticket comes with free admission to the Old State House Museum, a guidebook, and coupons worth over $50 in savings.
 Click here for more information.

 Take one of the most popular tours in and around Boston and see the best of the city in a combined land and sea tour.
 World War II vehicles take you on a drive through the most famous sites and attractions before setting you out onto the Charles River for a scenic harbor cruise.
 Click here for more information.